KudosGomi/Automated-Excel-Data-Sheet/README.md

-## A Java Desktop Application For My University's Call Center Department 🎓☎️
+## A Java Desktop Application for My University's Call Center Department 🎓☎️

 My college was going to be given a grant, or a scholarship, in which if the number of students working at the college exceeds a certain number, my college would have received this grant/scholarship.
 Luckily the call center department for my college was hiring when I heard that jobs had opened up